russellballestrini/flask-socketio-llm-completions/README.rst

 - eventlet or gevent
 - boto3 (for interacting with AWS Bedrock currently Claude, and S3 access)
 - openai (for interacting with OpenAI's language models)
+- mistralai (for interacting with MistralAI's language models)

 Installation
 ------------